BluesIDK/PROPHET-Supply-Chain-Optimization/README.md

 ## 🧃 About Laitinelle Dairies™

 Founded in 2018, **Laitinelle Dairies™** is a fictional Algerian brand slinging premium probiotic yogurts under the *Yaourt Fraîcheur D’Eté* line.
-Operating in Algiers, Oran, Constantine, and Blida, it’s the boutique darling of urban cafes, blending Mediterranean soul with gut-health science.
+Operating in Algiers, Oran, Constantine, and Blida.

 ### 🎯 Business Challenges